onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Open society

 Deep democracy
+we're all equal in our right for inequality we're all equal in our right to be inequal
 1 man 1 vote only on the base constitution which defines the inequality in the other layers The end of 1 man 1 vote - democratic inequality of influence, we all get an equal vote about what else to not have an equal vote on slaughter of sacred cows
     Roleplay killing a sacred cow
 Oh!
 I'm an Inequality Designer myself!
-Popper quote we are all equal in our infinite ignorance we will have equality in our vote only about the inequality of our vote
+> "In our infinite ignorance we are all equal." - [Karl Popper](https://www.goodreads.com/quotes/640011-while-differing-widely-in-the-various-little-bits-we-know) we will have equality in our vote only about the inequality of our vote

 What should we be coherent around and what not, and how do we determine the boundry and also truth